Hierarchical Concept-to-Appearance Guidance for Multi-Subject Image Generation: Introduction

 Recent advances strive to improve subject consistency by refining training objectives.
 UMO~\cite{UMO} adopts a multi-identity reward learning strategy to enhance identity preservation, whereas MOSAIC~\cite{MOSAIC} enforces cross-image alignment by supervising reference-to-target attention through correspondence masks.
 However, these approaches mainly regulate the training stage and lack explicit mechanisms that guide the inference process, leading to suboptimal controllability during generation.
 Moreover, a single DiT~\cite{dit} backbone struggles to handle complex multimodal reasoning when scaling to diverse real-world personalized generation scenarios.

-To mitigate the limitations of DiT-only pipelines, several recent works incorporate vision-language models (VLMs).
-Frameworks such as OmniGen2~\cite{OmniGen2} and Qwen-Image~\cite{Qwen-Image} encode both reference images and user instructions with a VLM before injecting the extracted multimodal features into a DiT backbone.
-While these methods benefit from the semantic richness of VLM encodings, they typically treat the VLM as a passive feature extractor rather than an active reasoning module.
+To mitigate the limitations of DiT-only pipelines, several recent works incorporate Vision Language Models.
+Frameworks such as OmniGen2~\cite{OmniGen2} and Qwen-Image~\cite{Qwen-Image} encode both reference images and user instructions with a Vision Language Models before injecting the extracted multimodal features into a DiT backbone.
+While these methods benefit from the semantic richness of VLM encodings, they typically treat the Vision Language Model as a passive feature extractor rather than an active reasoning module.
 Consequently, they fail to fully leverage the VLM’s capacity for semantic grounding and cross-modal alignment.

 A core issue persists across existing pipelines: they rely heavily on the DiT backbone to implicitly associate high-level textual instructions with visual cues from multiple reference images.
 As the number and diversity of references increase, such implicit alignment becomes unreliable.
 Even when VLM features are included, there remains no principled mechanism to bridge the semantic representations encoded by the VLM with the fine-grained visual features encoded by the VAE.
 As a result, DiT must infer cross-modal correspondences without explicit structural guidance, leading to unstable identity binding and degraded compositional consistency.
 Furthermore, while VLM-derived image features inherently contain rich semantic attributes—such as shape, color, and contextual relations—these informative signals are often overshadowed by the model’s over-reliance on low-level VAE features, limiting semantic expressiveness and compositional controllability.
 As shown in \cref{fig:motivation}, removing reference-image VAE features during inference of OmniGen2~\cite{OmniGen2} leads to inconsistencies not only in fine-grained details but also in semantic attributes such as shape and color.
 This observation suggests that the model lacks sufficient capability to effectively utilize VLM features.
 Effectively integrating the complementary strengths of VLM semantics and VAE fine-grained appearance cues therefore remains an open challenge for multi-subject generation.